salihmarangoz/salihmarangoz.github.io/_posts/2020-6-15-How-to-Embed-Jupyter-Notebooks-with-Jekyll.md

 toc: true
 mathjax: true
 comments: true
+published: true
 ---

 Jupyter Notebook is a good tool for studying and solving problems.
-In this tutorial, we are going to embed our Jupyter Notebooks into Jekyll posts easily.
+In this tutorial, we are going to embed our notebooks into Jekyll posts easily.
 It is possible to keep original look of the notebook and embed multiple notebooks.

-## Setup Layout
+## 1. Setup Layout

 Add these lines to `_layouts/post.html` before `<article>` section.
 You just need to do this configuration only once.